platformsh/platformsh-docs/docs/src/development/local/tethered.md

 $ mysql --host=127.0.0.1 --port=30001 --user='user' --password='' --database='main'
 ```

-The specific port that each service uses is not guaranteed, but is unlikely to change unless you add an additional service or connect to multiple projects at once.
+The specific port that each service uses isn't guaranteed, but is unlikely to change unless you add an additional service or connect to multiple projects at once.
 In most cases it's safe to add a local-configuration file for your application that connects to, in this case, `localhost:30001` for the SQL database and `localhost:30000` for Redis.

 After the tunnels are opened, you can confirm their presence: